turbot/steampipe-docs/docs/cloud/mods.md

 Installation should typically only take a few seconds.
 You can then head over to the **Dashboards** tab where you'll see a list of the available dashboards for the mod(s) you installed.

-## Dashboards

-Once you've installed one or more mods into your workspace, all the predefined [Dashboards](dashboard/overview) (including [Benchmarks](check/overview)) will become available for you to run in the **Dashboards** tab.
-You can browse the list, or use the powerful search to filter by name / tag etc.

 ## Managing Mod Variables